 Tidy by Emily Gravett

 There are some books that just bring a smile to my face.
 Pete the skunk is a tidy fellow who insists on vacuuming up all the fallen leaves.
 It’s quite a chore.
 And with winter coming, it can be quite the problem.
 Perfectionists will love this tidy tale and kids will love Pete.
 Oh, how I wish I had a skunk project to link to for this book.
 But for now, I’ll share my Falling Leaves project to provide a problem perfect for Pete.
+Try this lesson in November for Native American Heritage Month, and learn how to incorporate the topic and project together effortlessly.

 Do you have a Fall book that you use in your art room?
 Please share or tag @deepspacesparkle in Instagram so I can share with other art teachers.